HBadertscher/Matlab_BaslerCamDriver/README.md

 * `baslerGetParameter` returns the selected camera parameter.
 * `baslerPreview` displays a preview image.
 * `baslerGetData` captures and returns the selected number of frames.
-* `baslerSaveData` captures the selected number of frames and saves these to disc.
-* `baslerSaveDataThread` capures and saves the selected number of frames without blocking MATLAB.

 ## License